vin et sushi

 The best wines to pair with sushi

-Sushi offers a wide variety of flavours and can be paired with several styles of wine.
-Here are the most recommended options for a perfect food and wine pairing.
+Sushi offers a wide range of flavors and can be paired with several wine styles.
+Here are the top recommendations for a perfect food and wine pairing.

-A mineral white wine with freshness is often the safest choice for sushi.
+Mineral white wines are often the safest choice for sushi.
 The freshness of these wines pairs beautifully with raw fish, while their liveliness balances the vinegared rice.
 Some appellations from Savoie, such as Chignin-Bergeron or a Riesling from Alsace, for example, deliver excellent results.
-A fine Chablis from Burgundy can also be a wonderful option.
+A fine Chablis from Burgundy can also be a great choice.

 Fruity white wines

-Fruity white wine brings a very pleasant touch when paired with salmon sushi or lightly spiced creations.
-Citrus, peach or apricot notes highlight the freshness of the dish without overpowering it.
+Fruity white wine brings a pleasant and indulgent dimension to salmon sushi or slightly spicy creations.
+Notes of citrus, peach, or apricot highlight the freshness of the dish without overpowering it.

-Certain cuvées from the Loire valley made from Sauvignon blanc, such as those from the Sancerre or Pouilly-Fumé AOCs, are among the most successful pairings.
-Chenin in its dry form (Vouvray, Montlouis-sur-Loire, etc.) is also a reliable choice.
+Certain cuvées from the Loire valley made from Sauvignon blanc, such as those from the AOC Sancerre or Pouilly-Fumé, are among the most successful pairings.
+Chenin in its dry version (Vouvray, Montlouis-sur-Loire) is also a reliable choice.

 vins blans et sushis